-This is a course in which students have the opportunity to use computerised machinery to design and produce individual projects.
+Design in Digital Craft provides an opportunity to use computerised machinery to design and produce individual projects.

-Previously students in this course have made items such as custom electric guitars, hollow wooden surfboards and stand-up paddle boards, acoustic harps, wooden bicycles, furniture and may other designs.
+Previously students in this course have made items such as custom electric guitars, hollow wooden surfboards and stand-up paddle boards, acoustic harps, wooden bicycles, furniture and many other designs.